min2ha/ukwa-site/content/target/37466/index.en.md

   "subject": "EU Referendum"
 }

-# FG Insight: In an interview, David Cameron pledges to support farmers but warns Brexit is risky for industry

 The Prime Minister visited a Welsh farm on Friday to discuss the EU referendum.
 He told FG a Conservative Government would continue to support UK farmers but said the risks in terms of trade were huge.